Eugénie Cotton: Honours and tributes

-During her lifetime, Cotton received the Stalin Peace Prize, Knight of the Legion of Honor and the Gold medal from the World Peace Council.
+During her lifetime, Cotton was honoured as a Knight of the Legion of Honor in 1934, received the Stalin Peace Prize "for the strengthening of peace between nations" in 1951,and was awarded the Gold medal by the World Peace Council in 1961.

-After her death, several primary schools in the Paris region were renamed after her, such as in Paris, Sèvres, Champigny-sur-Marne, Nanterre, Vitry-sur-Seine, Bonneuil-sur-Marne, or Rosny-sous-bois.
+After her death, several primary schools in the Paris region were renamed after Cotton: in Paris, Sèvres, Champigny-sur-Marne, Nanterre, Vitry-sur-Seine, Bonneuil-sur-Marne, or Rosny-sous-bois.
 There is also a Eugénie Cotton nursery school in Brétigny-sur-Orge, in Choisy-le-Roi, in Trappes and a school in Brittany, in Lanester, as well as in the Aube in Romilly-sur-Seine and in Moselle at Talange.

-Her name was also given to a college of Argenteuil and in Montreuil, a street in the 19th arrondissement of Paris, a street in Saint-Herblain on the outskirts of Nantes, a street in Le Havre, as well as a collective crèche in Morsang-sur-Orge in the department of Essonne.
+Cotton's name was also given to a college of Argenteuil and in Montreuil, a street in the 19th arrondissement of Paris, a street in Saint-Herblain on the outskirts of Nantes, a street in Le Havre, as well as a collective crèche in Morsang-sur-Orge in the department of Essonne.

-On Venus, the crater Cotton was named in her honor in 1985.
+In 1985, the crater Cotton on Venus was named in her honour.

+In 2026, Cotton was announced as one of 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.

 Archives

-Eugénie Cotton archives are preserved in the collection of feminist literature held at the library called La bibliothèque Marguerite Durand, 79 rue Nationale, in the 13th arrondissement of Paris.
+Eugénie Cotton's archives are preserved in the collection of feminist literature held at the library La bibliothèque Marguerite Durand, 79 rue Nationale, in the 13th arrondissement of Paris.
+The collection includes professional and private correspondence, including letters from Madeleine Dreux-Zay, Suzanne Lacorre, Marie-Claude Vaillant-Couturier and Pierre Seghers, alongside documents dealing with the ENS and press cuttings.